Spray foam insulation – blessing or curse?

-A professional property survey can flag up a wide range of problems with the building, but were you aware that the presence of spray foam insulation can be an issue of serious concern?
+A professional property survey can flag up a wide range of problems with a building, but were you aware that issues with spray foam insulation have become one of the most common concerns we encounter across London and the South East?

 Spray foam insulation has been available in the UK for over 30 years.
-It’s a liquid foam that is sprayed onto the underside of roof pitches to provide an additional layer of insulation to the property.
-Spray polyurethane foam (SPF) is often applied to a sloping roof in poor condition, or as a convenient quick fix.
-In recent years, it has become more popular with homeowners as a viable alternative to traditional loft insulation materials such as fibreglass, wool or insulation boards.
+It’s a liquid foam that is sprayed onto the underside of roof pitches to provide an additional layer of insulation.
+Spray polyurethane foam (SPF) is sometimes installed as part of an energy-efficiency upgrade, or as a temporary measure on a roof in poor condition.
+In recent years, it has become more popular with homeowners as an alternative to traditional loft insulation materials such as fibreglass, wool or insulation boards.

 Why use spray foam insulation?

 SPF is applied as a lightweight liquid foam that sets and hardens in situ after application.
-It is typically sprayed as a 100mm thick layer onto the underside of the roof, and the installation may release lingering toxic fumes.
-The material is not a pleasing sight and cannot be decorated over, and it is also more expensive than traditional types of insulation.
+It is typically sprayed as a 100mm thick layer onto the underside of the roof.
+Installation can release fumes during application and curing, so homeowners should follow the installer’s safety and re-entry guidance.
+The material cannot be decorated over and it is also more expensive than traditional types of insulation.

 On the upside, SPF is a better insulator than mineral wool loft insulation, meaning a thinner layer of SPF is required to achieve the same insulating effect.
 And as it is applied to the roof slope, it doesn’t get in the way of boarding the floor of the loft space.

-SPF contractors are keen to stress the benefits of an installation as a long-term energy-saving investment into the property, promising to save up to 20% on energy bills, protect water tanks and pipes from freezing and keep the loft space dry.
+SPF contractors are keen to stress the benefits of an installation as a long-term energy-saving investment into the property, claiming it can reduce energy bills, protect water tanks and pipes from freezing and keep the loft space dry.
 In addition, the rigid foam is said to stop roof tiles from slipping and give extra strength to the roof structure.

 What is the problem with spray foam insulation?

-The main issue with SPF insulation is that it blocks ventilation in the roof space, which can lead to severe condensation problems.
-The effect is compounded with closed cell SPF, but even the open cell ‘breathable’ type can still cause condensation in places where foam and roof covering materials meet.
+One of the main concerns with SPF insulation is that, if the roof is not designed and installed correctly, it can disrupt moisture movement and increase the risk of condensation in the roof space.
+The effect can be more pronounced with closed-cell SPF, but even the open-cell ‘breathable’ type can cause problems in places where foam and roof covering materials meet.

 The moisture build-up over time can cause wood rot in the roof timbers.
 What’s more, defects in the roof covering itself may be concealed from view resulting in water penetration which also leads to timber decay.
-Damp issues in a roof can be the cause of penetration or condensation – a building survey should be carried out to establish the exact cause.
+Damp issues in a roof can be caused by water penetration or condensation, so a building survey should be carried out to establish the exact cause.

 What do mortgage lenders think?